Phenology Wheel for Homeschool Nature Study

 How to Use Your Phenology Wheel

-Now that you have set up your wheel, how on Earth do you put it to work?
+Now that you have set up your wheel, how on earth do you put it to work?
 To a certain extent, this is totally up to you.
-The natural world, your current science study, and the interest of your homeschoolers can be your guide.
-Pick two different things to study throughout the year, we’ll give you some ideas below.
+The natural world, your current science study, and the interest of your homeschooler can be your guide.
+Pick two different things to study throughout the year, we provide some ideas below.
 Also, pick a day of the month to make your observations (it’s ok if you get off a day or two in either direction.)

 You’ll head out on your designated day each month and make your notes and artwork to have a beautiful visual record at the end of the year.
 The outer wheel and inner wheel can be used to observe two different things, two different aspects of the same thing, or one for drawing and one for written notes.
 As the year progresses, you’ll begin observing more astutely and keenly what changes are happening right under your eyes that you might not have otherwise noticed.

 If desired, spend time studying what you’re observing from books and documentaries as well.
 Perhaps you could visit a local expert or arrange a class at a nature center.
 You can even adapt the science portion of your homeschool curriculum to include information on what you’re documenting.

 Here are a few ideas for observation: